asdsec/planny/README.md

 # Planny

 Planny is a backend application developed in Go (Golang) that offers a simple features for students to effectively manage their daily plans.
-This project was created as part of the VatanSoft internship case, aiming to showcase the candidate's skills in backend development using Golang, GORM, MySQL, and the Echo web framework.
+This project was created as part of the VatanSoft internship case, aiming to showcase some skills in backend development using Golang, GORM, MySQL, and the Echo web framework.

 ## Technologies